frontenddogma/web-development-glossary/manuscript/i.md

 Inline formatting context
 : A formatting context in which boxes are laid out horizontally.
 Horizontal padding, borders, and margins are respected.

+Inline linking
+: The use (embedding) of a linked object, often an image, on one website by a web page belonging to a second site.
+One website is said to have an inline link to the other site where the object is located.&nbsp;[†](#w-inline-linking)

 Inline replying
 : → Interleaved posting